mulesoft-assets/template-sfdc2s4hana-account-broadcast/README.md

 ## businessLogic.xml
 <!-- Default Business Logic XML (start) -->
 Functional aspect of the template is implemented on this XML, directed by one flow responsible of executing the logic.
-For the purpose of this particular template the *mainFlow* just executes the Batch Job which handles all the logic of it.
+For the purpose of this particular template the *businessLogicFlow* just executes the Batch Job which handles all the logic of it.
 This flow has Error Handling that basically consists on invoking the *On Error Propagate Component* defined in *errorHandling.xml* file.<!-- Default Business Logic XML (end) -->

 <!-- Business Logic XML (start) -->